 Ex Officio Members

 Ex officio members are appointed by the Senate Council to represent a particular office or area to enhance the effectiveness of the committee’s deliberations.
-Ex officio members shall be nominated by the President unless otherwise indicated.
+Ex officio members shall be nominated by the President or the President’s designee unless otherwise indicated.
+[US: 9/11/2023]

 Ex officio members may be voting or nonvoting, but the position is nonvoting unless indicated otherwise.